-St. Andrew's is a Voluntary Aided Primary School founded and inspired by the Christian faith, according to the teaching and practice of the Church of England.
-The Governing Board is responsible for the admission of pupils to the school.
-The Governing Board is required to abide by the legal maximum for infant classes i.e. 30 pupils per class.
+St. Andrew's is a Voluntary Aided Primary School founded and inspired by the Christian faith, according to the teaching and practice of the Church of England, and provides an inclusive, caring and supportive environment where children learn and flourish in a setting shaped by Christian values.
+The Governing Board is responsible for the admission of pupils to the school and for complying with the 2021 Schools Admissions Code.
+Sixty pupils are admitted per year group, split between 2 classes.
+The Governing Board is required to abide by the maximum limits for infant classes ie 30 pupils per class.
 As far as possible, the school will ensure that pupils with disabilities have access to the same opportunities as other pupils.